What Flickering Lights Can Tell You

 Quick answer

-Flickering lights can point to a simple bulb issue, a dimmer or switch problem, a loose connection, or a heavier circuit issue.
+Flickering lights can point to a simple bulb issue, a dimmer or switch problem, a loose connection, or a heavier circuit issue, so the first step is figuring out whether the flicker stays with one fixture or follows a wider pattern.

-The more widespread or frequent the flicker is, the more seriously it should be taken.
+The more widespread, frequent, or severe the flicker becomes, the more seriously it should be taken.

 What it usually means